It’s more than just bullying…

 - 53.8% reported that their school had gender-specified honors at school activities, such as homecoming courts.

-- 36.3% reported that their school required gendered attire at school graduation, and 31.8% for school photographs.
+- 36.3% reported that their school required gendered attire at a school graduation and 31.8% for school photographs.

 Protections for LGBTQ Students